bvr/bvr.github.io/_posts/2010-10-22-date-parsing.md

   - test
   - Test::More
 ---
-**Date parsing is always problematic.
+**Date parsing is always problematic, especially when it comes directly from users, say an Excel spreadsheet.
 For most of my work I prefer canonical YYYY-MM-DD or YYMMDD format that is great for sorting and easy to parse.
 But data comes from various sources.
 Recently I got data with all dates in US format: `Wed, Sep 17 2003`.**

 Here is very simple perl class that implement the parsing.
 Initially I looked on [DateTime::Format::Natural][dfn] and some others, but I haven't found any